cityofaustin/coa-forms/README.md

 + Install `jq` if you want to run translation/deployment scripts locally.
   + Mac users can run: `brew install jq`

-## How to configure Webpack files and Environment Variables
+## Webpack

-Here's the hierarchy of webpack files:
-+ `/tools/webpackCommonFactory` contains webpack configs that will be common to all forms.
-This is a factory function that builds `webpack.common.js` config files.
+Webpack configs for all environment are generated in your form's `webpack.config.js`.
+Compiled files are outputted to your form's `public/` directory.

+`/tools/webpack/` contains the factory functions to build webpack configs for your specific form.
+These are settings that should be the same for all forms.
+If there are webpack settings that you'd like to add or overwrite for your specific form, they can be included in an `extraConfig` object in your form's own `webpack.config.js`.

+Within `webpack.config.js`:
-+ `src/[form]/webpack.common.js` contains options that are common to all webpack configs within that particular [form].
-These options are used for both `webpack.local.js` and `webpack.prod.js`.
++ `webpackCommon` contains baseline configs that are used by both `webpackLocal` and `webpackDeployed`.
-+ `webpack.local.js` is the webpack config that's used for running a local `webpack-dev-server`.
-This local development server is started by running `yarn start` within your [form]'s directory.
-Compiled files are outputted to the [form]'s `public/` directory.
++ `webpackLocal` is used for building a local development server with `webpack-dev-server`.
-+ `webpack.prod.js` is the webpack config that's used for building forms that will be deployed.
-Compiled files are outputted to the [form]'s `public/` directory.

-Here's the hierarchy of environment variable files:
-+ `src/[form]/deployment/vars/common.sh` contains environment variables that are common to all environments (dev, pr, and prod).
++ `webpackDeployed` is used for deployed instances.

+The `--env` parameter you pass to the webpack cli determines which set of environment variables gets sourced.

+## Environment Variables

-+ `local.sh` contains environment variables for running your local development `webpack-dev-server`.
++ `local.env` contains environment variables for running your local development with `webpack-dev-server`.
-+ `dev.sh` contains environment variables for deployed dev branches.
++ `dev.env` contains environment variables for deployed dev branches.
++ `staging.env` contains environment variables for the staging deployment of the "master" branch.
-+ `prod.sh` contains environment variables for the deployed production branch.
++ `prod.env` contains environment variables for the deployed production branch.

+#### AWS
++ DEPLOYMENT_BUCKET: s3 deployment bucket for a particular stage
++ DEPLOYMENT_PATH_EN: Deployment path for English build
++ DEPLOYMENT_PATH_ES: Deployment path for Spanish build
+#### App
++ NODE_ENV: development, production, etc.
++ FORM_API_URL: address of Form backend API
+#### Structure
++ FORM_DIR: the name of the directory containing the form
++ CHAPTERS_DIR: the name of the directory containing the chapters for your form: `/src/shared/chapters/<<CHAPTERS_DIR>>`

-If you need to add any new environment variables, you must add them to both:
+If you need to add any new environment variables for your specific form, you must add them:
-1. the appropriate `deployment/vars/` file(s)
+1. to the appropriate `deployment/vars/` files
-2. the appropriate webpack.[x].js file(s)
+2. as a `webpack.DefinePlugin({'process.env':{...}})` in the appropriate `extraConfigs` object of `webpack.config.js`.

 `deployment/vars` contains the source of truth about all environment variables.
 The `webpack.[x].js` configs are what actually inject those environment variables into your compiled code.